Santa Fe Tamale Pie

 You can use ground beef or, if you prefer a leaner version, use ground turkey.
 I usually use a ground beef that is 80/20–meaning it has 20% fat.
 No matter what grade of beef you use, you’ll want to drain off any residue.

-Can I Make this Dish Ahead?
+Can I Make this Dish In Advance?

 Is Santa Fe Tamale Pie Gluten-Free?